'Falsehood has a very short life,' Arun Jaitley slams Congress

 In a press conference, Arun Jaitley, said, "Rafale Deal protected both security and commercial interest of India.
 Security interest because it increases combat ability of India, commercial interest because the final price was significantly lower both for aircraft and weaponised aircraft than what was negotiated in 2007 and 2012."

 "The entire imaginary thought process, fiction writing that one man has decided and there was no price negotiations.
-Was this a fiction writing type compromising with national security?, " said Jaitley.
+Was this a fiction writing type compromising with national security?," said Jaitley.

+Also read: Here is what Supreme Court said on Rafale deal: 12 points

 He further said that all the figures by the government are correct and all the figures by Mr Rahul Gandhi are false.